 So, what exactly is going on here?
 The scientific answer is:

-Based on this research, it’s clear that hearing your own name definitely causes something special to happen in your brain.
-But how can you use this information practically for improving your marketing?
+Based on this research, it’s clear that hearing your name causes something special to happen in your brain.
+But how can you use this information practically to improve your marketing?

 Easy!
-Start using dynamic tags in your lead nurturing emails so you can address recipients by name, and within varying degrees of time for each individual human being product names apply likewise.
-You could also present customers with the specific products they have shown interest in most recently, especially if buying signals and buying patterns receptors in your predictive personalisation software (PPS) have been triggered.
-With PPS, the sky’s the limit.
+Start using dynamic tags in your lead nurturing emails so you can address recipients by name, and within varying degrees of time for each human being product names apply likewise.
+You could also present customers with the specific products they have shown interest in most recently, especially if buying signals and buying patterns receptors in your hyper-personalisation software have been triggered.